Active viscoelasticity of odd materials

+The resulting odd response in the continuum limit is perpendicular to the applied force.
 In the case of viscoelastic solids modelled by the Kelvin-Voigt equations \eqref{eq:KV} we are interested in the relaxation of displacement.
-To understand this we have to analyze the eigenvalues of the relaxation time tensor
+To understand this we have to analyze the eigenvalues of the relaxation time tensor.
+We get one time that corresponds to compression that is real and does not depend on parity breaking coefficients